 Decision library

-These pages target specific problems like NAT Gateway bill shock, H100 quote review, GPU idle cost, cloud exit cost, and managed platform tradeoffs.
+Start here when the question is specific: NAT Gateway bill shock, H100 quote review, GPU idle cost, cloud exit cost, managed inference, or API versus self-hosted inference.
 Each page gives a direct answer, rough math, red flags, sources, and a handoff into the RunPlacement quiz.

 GPU pricing